adstuart/azure-vpn-s2s/resize-gateway/README.md

 //95 pings lost = 95 seconds downtime
 ```

-5 minutes in to the operation I experience around **90 seconds** of downtime on my S2S connections utilizing this gateway.
+5 minutes in to the operation I experienced around **90 seconds** of downtime on my S2S connections utilizing this gateway.

 # Closing